-With people practicing social distancing around the world, the ability to connect with your customers may feel like a challenge — but it’s also more important than ever.
-People want to feel connected to one another during this unpredictable period.
-As a small business owner, you have the unique ability to bring your community together over a shared appreciation for your town, your products, your values, or your business’s story.
+As an artist or designer, you have the unique ability to bring people together over a shared appreciation for your craft, your products, your values, or your brand’s story.
 Today, we’re looking at ways to forge this connection with your customers through the medium of photography.

-Whether you have a professional camera or an iPhone, you can create great images of your store that will resonate with your customers — all on your own!
+Whether you have a professional camera or an iPhone, you can create great brand images that will resonate with your customers — all on your own!
 To get started, you’ll want to ensure you have the best conditions possible to shoot your images.
 The most important consideration?
 Light.

 Lots of diffused light is ideal for your photoshoot.
-If your store gets good natural light, choose a bright yet overcast day for taking photos.
+If your studio or workspace gets good natural light, choose a bright yet overcast day for taking photos.
 The clouds will help spread light evenly and reduce shadows.
 If you don’t have enough natural light in your space for decent images, you can also buy an inexpensive softbox lighting kit (which will produce the same effect) online.

 Build your shot list